 These programs come in many forms.
 For example, you may be able to receive disability payments by participating in a vocational rehabilitation program.
 This is for recipients who medically recover and go back to work but still receive payments to help them become self-supporting.

 If you need help applying or appealing for SSDI or SSI benefits, The Wolf Pack™ at Colbert Cooper Hill Attorneys has your back!
-Serving disabled individuals and their families in Oklahoma City, Tulsa, Ardmore, and surrounding communities, our experienced disability attorneys will do everything in our power to help you get approved for the benefits you deserve.
+We serve disabled individuals and their families in Oklahoma City, Tulsa, Ardmore, and surrounding communities.
+Our experienced disability attorneys will do everything in our power to help you get approved for the benefits you deserve.